alcideio/gradle-semantic-build-versioning/README.md

   - If you are attempting to manually bump a component with higher-precedence than the one autobump is attempting to bump, the manual bump wins.
   - If you are attempting to manually bump a component with lesser-precedence than the one autobump is attempting to bump, and the `forceBump` property is **not** set, the build fails.
   - If you are attempting to manually bump a component with lesser-precedence than the one autobump is attempting to bump, and the `forceBump` property is set, the manual bump wins.
 Note that this means that you are **intentionally disregarding** your commit messages (i.e., "I know what I'm doing; my commit messages were wrong").

+## `forceVersion`

+This property allows to tag the same commit with several versions.

 ## `newPreRelease`